michauhl/RBPBench/README.md

-Given a set of input regions with associated scores (by default BED column 5 is used, change via `--bed-score-col`), RBPBench for each selected RBP checks whether motif-containing input regions have significantly higher scores (using Wilcoxon rank sum test).
+Given a set of input regions with associated scores (by default BED column 5 is used, change via `--bed-score-col`), RBPBench for each selected RBP checks whether motif-containing input regions have significantly higher scores (using Wilcoxon rank-sum test).
 This means that a low test p-value for a given RBP indicates that higher-scoring regions are more likely to contain motif hits of the respective RBP.
 If we assume that the score (e.g. log2 fold change) is somehow correlated with RBP binding affinity, the test thus can give clues on which RBPs preferentially bind to the provided regions.
 Note that the test is only informative if the scores are themselves informative w.r.t.
 RBP binding (e.g., not all the same),